mkb79/audible-cli/README.md

 If you want to develop a complete plugin package for ``audible-cli`` you can do this on an easy way.
-You only need to register your sub-commands or sub-groups to an entry-point in your setup.py that is loaded by the core package.
+You only need to register your sub-commands or subgroups to an entry-point in your setup.py that is loaded by the core package.

 Example for a setup.py